adjust/xamarin_sdk/doc/android/android.md

 ### <a id="revenue-deduplication">Revenue deduplication

-You can also add an optional order ID to avoid tracking duplicate revenues.
-The last ten order IDs are remembered, and revenue events with duplicate order IDs are skipped.
+You can also add an optional order ID to avoid tracking duplicated revenues.
+The last ten order IDs are remembered, and revenue events with duplicated order IDs are skipped.
 This is especially useful for In-App Purchase tracking.
 You can see an example below.

 If you want to track in-app purchases, please make sure to call the `TrackEvent` only if the transaction is finished and item is purchased.
 That way you can avoid tracking revenue that is not actually being generated.